Khamoshi (2019 film): Release

-The film was released on 14 June 2019 in India theatrically.
+The film was theatrically released on 14 June 2019 in India.

 Reception

 Pallabi Dey Purkayastha of The Times of India giving the film two stars out of five, feels that the film fails to hold attention of audience for too long and calls it a half-baked broth of a thriller.
 She concludes, "Khamoshi' shines in the beginning but then it becomes ice-cold half way into its murky narrative."